 After assigning a hard drive password, you must enter it each time you turn on the computer and each time you restore the computer to normal operation from standby mode.

-If the hard drive password is enabled, the following message appears each time you turn on the computer:
+If the hard drive password is enabled, the system asks you to type in the hard-disk drive password each time you turn on the computer.